 Once I bring my dog home, who owns the dog?

-Like many service dog organisations, Irish Guide Dogs for the Blind remains the owner of the dog during its working life.
+Irish Guide Dogs remains the owner of the dog during its working life.
 This helps us guarantee the health and welfare of the working relationship.
 We stay connected through our annual Aftercare Programme.
-Aftercare helps us problem solve behaviours, give advice about how to manage your dog’s health, and how to continue getting the maximum benefit of the partnership even as your child becomes more independent.
+Aftercare helps us problem solve behaviours, give advice about how to manage your dog’s health, and how to continue getting the maximum benefit of the partnership, even as your child becomes more independent.

 How long does an Assistance Dog work for?

 Our dogs are roughly 18 months old when they are placed as a working Assistance Dog.
 In accordance with ADI regulations, Assistance Dogs must retire by their 10th birthday, at the latest.
-Through our aftercare service, we begin discussing retirement around the dog’s 8th birthday.
+Through our Aftercare Programme, we begin discussing retirement around the dog’s 8th birthday.
 This helps families transition away from relying on the dog for physical attachments.
+We will not replace the retired dog with a new dog upon its retirement or death.

 What happens to the dog after retirement?